cgmartin/custom-vera-skill/README.md

 ### Alexa Skill Setup

 The Amazon Alexa Developer docs have [step-by-step instructions](https://developer.amazon.com/docs/smarthome/steps-to-build-a-smart-home-skill.html) for setting up a Smart Home Skill.
-Follow these and
+Follow these and then continue with the instructions below.

 ### Lambda Setup